AISimonetta/punk-api/README.md

 ✦Punk-Api Project✦

 Dive into my project developed during my training at _nology, where the focal point was to fetch information from the PUNK-API (https://punkapi.com/documentation/v2).
-This dynamic project empowers users to filter beers based on various criteria such as name, brew range, alcohol content, and pH.
+This dynamic project allows users to filter beers based on various criteria such as name, brew range, alcohol content, and pH.

 ✦Technologies used: